 This laboratory course is designed to illustrate the principles of inorganic and physical chemistry and to familiarize students with scientific reasoning, basic laboratory equipment and safe practices, scientific data collection methods and interpretation.
 This laboratory course is intended for students majoring in nursing, nutrition and allied health sciences, and provides a foundation for future lab work in chemistry.
-(FT) AA/AS; CSU; UC Transfer Limitation: Chemistry (CHEM) 100, 100L and 152, 152L combined: maximum credit, four units.
-No credit for 100, 100L or 152, 152L if taken after CHEM 200.
+(FT) AA/AS; CSU; UC Transfer Limitation: Chemistry (CHEM) 100, 100L, 111, 111L and 152, 152L combined: maximum credit, four units.
+No credit will be given for 100, 100L, 111, 111L or 152, 152L if taken after CHEM 200.